daisakuhazui/daisakuhazui/README.md

 ## Hey there, I'm Daisaku Hazui :wave:

 Hey there! \
-\

-Thank you for reading this page.
+Thank you for reading this page. \
-My name is Daisaku Hashii.
+My name is Daisaku Hazui. \

 I am a software engineer living in Oita Prefecture, Japan :jp: , also known as Onsen Prefecture:bangbang: :hotsprings:

 I specialize in Ruby on Rails and Django development work in AWS environment.